Keep Fruit & Veggies Fresher Longer With These 5 Clever Tips

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 Wasted vegetables = wasted money.

-Nobody likes tossing away food that could have been incorporated into yummy recipes, if not only for the wastefulness of food but for the wasted grocery money spent.
-With these simple tips, you can extend the life of your produce just by storing it using the proper methods.
+Nobody likes tossing away food that could have been incorporated into yummy recipes, if not only for the wastefulness of food, but for the wasted grocery money spent.
+With these simple tips, you’ll learn how to keep fruits and vegetables fresh so you can extend the life of your produce just by storing it using the proper methods.

 1. Use a vinegar soak to extend the life of berries.

 Mushy berries?
 Not happening with this trick!
 See how Lina soaked strawberries in a bath of white distilled vinegar and then drained before storing for an extra week of freshness.
 This method can be used on raspberries and blackberries as well!

 Hip Tip: Found yourself with an excess of fresh raspberries?
 Try out this delicious raspberry pie for a sweet keto treat.

 2. Invest in produce saving gadgets.

 If you’ve got half of a cut vegetable left from a recipe, say a pepper or avocado, seal up the exposed edge with handy tools such as Food Huggers.
 They keep the cut portion of the veggie covered to extend its life—and they’re less wasteful than plastic wrap.

 Did you recently use some avocados to whip up a batch of yummy guacamole?
 Nobody likes the unappetizing appearance of browned guac (even though it does still actually taste the same).
 Give the Guac-Lock a try, which is designed to create an airtight seal to hinder oxidization.